Follow this link

 FAQ

-The AIRSAR Mission
+The AIRSAR Mission (1988-2004)

 AIRSAR

 A Flying Laboratory AIRSAR instrument (panels behind wing) mounted aboard a modified NASA DC-8 aircraft.
-During data collection, the plane flies at 8 kilometers over the average terrain height at a velocity of 215 meters per second.
+During data collection, the plane flew at 8 kilometers over the average terrain height at a velocity of 215 meters per second.

 Privacy/Copyright Notice